twMr7/modular-examples/README.md

 # modulize-example
-Example projects to demonstrate the building blocks of software modulization using [*Poco C++ libraries*](https://pocoproject.org/).
+Visual C++ example projects to demonstrate the building blocks of software modulization using [*Poco C++ libraries*](https://pocoproject.org/).

 # Prerequisite
 - ***Poco C++ libraries*** version 1.7.6

-All projects here actually rely on the integration environment of [*vcpkg*](https://github.com/Microsoft/vcpkg) ports.
+All projects here rely on the integration environment of [*vcpkg*](https://github.com/Microsoft/vcpkg) ports.
 Use of *vcpkg* is recommended for a quick start.
+Otherwise, it is necessary to modify the project settings for your own development environment.

 # Overview of The Examples
 - *AppLoadPlugin*: How a feature-rich application framework can provide without writing too many codes.
-- *TaskStateControl*: Tasks and states management in a higher level way.
+- *TaskStateControl*: Tasks and states coordinating in a higher level way.